leuel-a/competitive-programming/sorting/README.md

 cards in your hands.
 The array is virtually split into a sorted and an unsorted part.
 Values from the unsorted part are picked and placed at the correct position in the sorted part.</p>

+<h3>3.
+Counting Sort</h3>
+<p><b>Counting Sort</b> is a sorting technique based on keys between a specific range.
+It works by counting
+the number of objects having distinct key values (kind of hashing).
+Then do some arithmetic to calculate the position of each object in the output sequence.</p>